-Car pulls to one side
+The car pulls to one side

-- Tire damaged ("Weekly check").
+- The tire is damaged ("Weekly check").

 - Excessive wear in the suspension or steering system (Chapters 1 and 10).

-Wheel wobble and vibration
+Wheel beating and vibration

 - Front wheel vibration due to imbalance (transmitted mainly through the steering wheel) (Chapters 1 and 10).

-- Damaged or warped discs (Chapters 1 and 10).
+- Damage or warping of discs (Chapters 1 and 10).

-- Faulty or damaged tire ("Weekly check").
+- Defective or damaged tire ("Weekly check").

-- Loose wheel bolts (Chapter 10).
+- Loosening wheel mounting bolts (Chapter 10).

-- Defective shock absorbers (Chapters 1 and 10).
+- Faulty shock absorbers (Chapters 1 and 10).

 - Broken or weakened spring and/or suspension part (Chapter 1 and 10).

-- Worn or damaged anti-roll bar (Chapter 10).
+- The anti-roll bar is worn or damaged (Chapter 10).

 "Yaw" or general instability